JackHey99/Project-0/README.md

 ## Results
 **Pseudo Code**

-The following is the Pseudo code used
+The following is the Pseudo code used to help create the final program.
+It is a very basic idea of the program structure with is then converted in to C coding language.

  - Setup and Initialize